 Also on Tuesday, tribal casino representatives were taking other actions to secure their interests.
 The California Senate Appropriations Committee held a hearing on SCA 6, another potential constitutional amendment.

-Among other things, the amendment would legalize sports betting in CA. There are several key differences between the Senate’s proposal and the tribal amendment, however.
+Among other things, the amendment would legalize sports betting in California.
+There are several key differences between the Senate’s proposal and the tribal amendment, however.

-The principal difference is the Senate’s proposal would include online wagering at tribal casinos and racetracks.
+The principal difference is the Senate’s proposal would include online wagering at tribal casinos and California horse racing venues.
 It would also allow off-track betting sites to offer both online and retail betting.

 The committee moved SCA 6 to suspension on Tuesday.
 That gives the Senate Finance Office the time to produce a report on the financial ramifications.
 The committee could send it to the full Senate as soon as June 18.